 Validis DataShare – fast, detailed financial history of an SME

-Validis has built a solution called DataShare that helps lenders digitise their lending processes.
-It automates the retrieval of a small business’s historic financial data, ensuring a lender has the most up-to-date and detailed picture possible when making a decision to provide finance.
-For the small business, they get to experience a seamless lending journey and a quick decision allowing them to get on with running their business.
+Validis has built a solution called DataShare that helps lenders digitise their SME lending processes.
+It automates the retrieval of a small business’s historic financial data.
+It allows lenders to have the most up-to-date and detailed picture possible when making a decision to provide finance.
+For the small business, they get to experience a seamless SME lending journey and a quick decision allowing them to get on with running their business.
 Solutions like DataShare may be the difference between a small business going elsewhere for financing or choosing to not borrow at all.

 Find out how Validis DataShare can help you enhance your lending processes.